A Note on the Second Spectral Gap Incompleteness Theorem: First proof attempt Tastefully numbered ``2''.

 The first proof makes use of none other than G\"odel's Second Incompleteness Theorem itself, to prove a spectral gap analogue.

-\begin{proof}[of \cref{thm:2nd_spectral}] Let $\mathcal{F}$ be any consistent, recursive formal system that is sufficiently powerful to reason about elementary arithmetic.
-Since $\mathcal{F}$ is recursive, we can construct a Turing Machine $M$ that enumerates over all the provable statements in $\mathcal{F}$, and halts if it ever finds a contradiction (i.e.\ if it ever finds both a proof of $T$ and a proof of $\neg T$).
+\begin{proof}[of \cref{thm:2nd_spectral}] Since $\mathcal{F}$ is recursive, we can construct a Turing Machine $M$ that enumerates over all the provable statements in $\mathcal{F}$, and halts if it ever finds a contradiction (i.e.\ if it ever finds both a proof of $T$ and a proof of $\neg T$).
 In pseudocode:

-$M$ will eventually halt if and only if $\mathcal{F}$ is inconsistent (it can prove a contradiction), and will run forever if and only if $\mathcal{F}$ is consistent.
-So deciding whether $\mathcal{F}$ halts or not is equivalent to deciding consistency of $\mathcal{F}$.
-However, by \cref{Godel2}, consistency of $\mathcal{F}$ is independent of $\mathcal{F}$, so the Halting problem for $M$ must also be independent of $\mathcal{F}$.
-Thus $M$ is a \emph{particular} Turing Machine whose Halting Problem is independent of $\mathcal{F}$.
+Assuming $\mathcal{F}$ is consistent, it will never find such a contradiction, so $M$ will never halt.
+But, by G\"odel's Second Incompleteness Theorem (\cref{Godel2}), there is no way of proving that $\mathcal{F}$ is consistent within $\mathcal{F}$, hence no way to prove that $M$ will never halt.
+I.e.\ \formalise{$\mathcal{F}$ is consistent} is independent of $\mathcal{F}$ by \cref{Godel2}, hence \formalise{$M$ runs forever} is independent of $\mathcal{F}$.
+Thus $M$ is a \emph{particular} Turing Machine which must run forever if the system $\mathcal{F}$ we're using to reason about mathematics is consistent, but which we can never \emph{prove} will run forever using our chosen system of mathematics.

 This argument is standard and well-known (see e.g.\ \cite{Oberhoff}).
 But the short step from this standard argument to the spectral gap problem is already provided by \cref{thm:2d,thm:1d}!
+(And all the steps in that argument can be formalised within any $\mathcal{F}$ sufficient to reason about mathematics, such as ZFC.)

-Applying \cref{thm:2d} or \cref{thm:1d} to $M$, we obtain a description of a \emph{specific} spin Hamiltonian $H$ which is gapped or gapless, respectively, depending on whether $M$ halts or not.
-(Or more precisely, a description of its local interactions.)
-Since Halting of $M$ is independent of $\mathcal{F}$, whether $H$ is gapped or gapless is also independent of $\mathcal{F}$. \end{proof}
+Applying \cref{thm:2d} to $M$, we obtain a description of a \emph{specific} spin lattice Hamiltonian\footnote{Or more precisely, a description of its local interactions.} $H$ which must be gapless if the system $\mathcal{F}$ we're using to reason about mathematics is consistent, but which we can never \emph{prove} is gapless using our chosen system of mathematics.
+I.e.\ \formalise{$H$ is gapless} is independent of $\mathcal{F}$.

+Similarly, we can apply \cref{thm:1d} to $M$ (or the construction in \cite[Section~2]{spectral-gap}, which inverts the relationship between halting/non-halting and gapped/gapless) to obtain a description of a different specific spin lattice Hamiltonian $H$ which must be gapped if $\mathcal{F}$ is consistent, but for which \formalise{$H$ is gapped} cannot be proven in $\mathcal{F}$. \end{proof}